-While it doesn’t jump out in the way that Krakow does for its beautiful architecture, Gdansk for its seaside appeal, or Warsaw for its status as a capital city, it would be a mistake not to include Łódź in any trip to Poland.
+While it doesn’t jump out in the way that Krakow does for its beautiful architecture, Gdansk for its seaside appeal, or Warsaw for its status as a capital city, it would be a shame not to include Łódź in any trip to Poland.
+In my opinion it is one of the country’s most interesting cities.

 We can all think of cities that we love and long to return to time and time again, and for me, Łódź is definitely one of them.
 I’ve been a few times and each visit I discover something new and interesting.
 There’s something about this city that pulls you in and makes you want to peel back its many layers.